You can use this tool to control your cookie settings. Otherwise, we will assume you are OK to continue.

 |Maintain control and independence through the ability to create custom flowchart steps|

-Flowchart and operator interface design are done within the Matrox Design Assistant IDE hosted on a computer running Windows® 2.
+Flowchart and operator interface design are done within the Matrox Design Assistant X IDE hosted on a computer running 64-bit Windows.
 A flowchart is put together using a step-by-step approach, where each step is taken from an existing toolbox and is configured interactively.
-The toolbox includes steps for image analysis and processing, communication, flow-control, and I/O. Outputs from one step, which can be images and/or alphanumeric results, are easily linked to the appropriate inputs of any other step.
-Decision making is performed using a conditional step, where the logical expression is described interactively.
+The toolbox includes steps for image analysis and processing, communication, flow-control, and I/O. Outputs from one step—which can be images and/or alphanumeric results—are easily linked to the appropriate inputs of any other step.
+Decision-making is performed using a conditional step, where the logical expression is described interactively.
 Results from image analysis and processing steps are immediately displayed to permit the quick tuning of parameters.
 A contextual guide provides assistance for every step in the flowchart.
 Flowchart legibility is maintained by grouping steps into sub-flowcharts.

-In addition to flowchart design, Matrox Design Assistant enables the creation of a custom, web-based operator interface to the application through an integrated HTML visual editor.
-Users alter an existing template using a choice of annotations (graphics and text), inputs (edit boxes, control buttons and image markers) and outputs (original or derived results, and status indicators).
-A filmstrip view is also available to keep track of, and navigate to, previously analyzed images.
+In addition to flowchart design, Matrox Design Assistant X enables the creation of a custom, web-based operator interface to the application through an integrated HTML visual editor.
+Users alter an existing template using a choice of annotations (graphics and text), inputs (edit boxes, control buttons, and image markers) and outputs (original or derived results, and status indicators).
+A filmstrip view is also available to keep track of and navigate to previously analyzed images.
 The operator interface can be further customized using a third-party HTML editor.

-Once development is complete, the project, with flowchart and operator interface, is deployed either locally or remotely.
-Local deployment is to the same computer or Matrox vision controller as was used for development.
-Remote deployment is to a different computer, including a Matrox vision controller, or a Matrox smart camera.
+Once development is complete, the project—with flowchart and operator interface—is deployed either locally or remotely.
+Local deployment is to the same computer or Matrox Imaging vision controller as was used for development.
+Remote deployment is to a different computer, including Matrox Imaging vision controllers, or a Matrox Imaging smart camera.

-1. This product may be protected by one or more patents.
-See www.matrox.com/patents.
+1. This software may be protected by one or more patents; see www.matrox.com/patents for more information.